themosis/error/README.md

 The first required parameter is a report condition.
 The condition instance is reponsible to evaluate if the linked reporter must be evaluated or not.
 There are builtin conditions with the package: `AlwaysReport` and `CallbackCondition` but you can also build your own.

-The `AlwaysReport` consition, as its name implies, is always reporting the attached reporter.
+The `AlwaysReport` condition, as its name implies, is always reporting the attached reporter.

 The `CallbackCondition` accepts a callback as a parameter to let you evaluate if the issue should be reported or not.
 The given callback has the `Issue` as an argument: